Disclaimer: I own nothing. I think that's kind of a given.

 William twitched an eyebrow.
 Had to?
 "Why did you have to?" he blinked, adjusting his glasses irritably.
 "The boy says jump and you say 'how high', is that it?
 Such a loyal pet you are.
 Disgusting."
 What the Phantomhive boy would gain from ordering Sebastian to assist a reaper he wasn't sure, but he felt strangely aggravated at the notion that Sebastian might have been simply ordered to tend to him.

 Sebastian had ceased his adjustment of the pillows at the annoyance in the Grim Reaper's tone.
 His red gaze flicked downwards to take in William's frown as the man still avoided looking him in the eye.
 The demon was acting purely on impulse when he cupped the side of the other man's face in his hand and forced it to face him.
-They regarded each other a moment before Sebastian leaned down to press his lips to William's.
-It was soft, lacking the fury and frenzy their kisses typically had, replaced with the emotions that had been spooling in Sebastian's gut as he had mused over his association with this death god.
-Emotions that were foreign, unintentional and aggravating though maybe not as unwelcome as he wished they were.
+They regarded each other a tense moment before Sebastian leaned down to press his lips to William's.
+It was soft, lacking the fury and frenzy their kisses typically had, replaced with things neither had any words for because this was not typical and went beyond comprehension.
+Emotions that were foreign, unintentional and aggravating though maybe not as unwelcome as they wished they were.

+Besides.
 What word could accurately describe the feeling that you hated someone so much you loved them?
 That you wanted to make them bleed and then heal them... break them and then soothe them... dominate them today, submit to them tomorrow.
-He had been alive a long time and even so, didn't know what words would coincide with those feelings.
+He had been alive a long time and even so, didn't know what words would coincide with any of that.

 Shoot me.
 Okay, so this is only my second fanfiction ever in the history of the world.
-Both of these characters are hard for me to write but I hope it wasn't painfully OOC.
+Both of these characters are hard for me to write but I hope it wasn't too excrutiatingly OOC.
 I do admit that I think perhaps it ended up a bit too... mushy?
-Oops.
+I tried to make it clear that it is not love or romance in the sense that us humans grasp it, but something darker, at least where Sebastian is concerned, because I don't think a demon would grasp or feel love in the sense that it is understood to humans.
 Be gentle with me :'D